yangshun/tech-interview-handbook/non-technical/questions-to-ask.md

 - What do you measure?
 What are your most important product metrics?
 - What does the company do to nurture and train its employees?
 - How often have you moved teams?
 What made you join the team you're on right now?
 If you wanted to move teams, what would need to happen?
+- If you hire person, what do you have for him to study product you're working on and processes in general?
+Do you have specifications, requirements, documentation?

 ### Management